juanjo255/Stowers-notes/CompBio ToDo Notes.md

 # To Do (weekly)

+for homology network in the case of sinorhizobium only color the new and the known plasmids. the legend for other genera does not matter. add color scale.

+for the scatterplot draw circles around the mixed clusters. add legend for known and new plasmids. make it squared as possible and reduce dots sizes.

+Flowchart linear.

 - [x] Get 16S from microbiome
 - [ ] Cluster plasmids from strains dakota and penn.
 	- [ ] Diversity of plasmids: how similar.